Neural networks for classification of strokes in electrical impedance tomography on a 3D head model: Experimental settings

 The relative noise level in \eqref{eq:noisecov} is set to $\varsigma_\eta = 10^{-3}$ (cf.~\cite{Darde13a}, where such a noise level has been used with real-world data).
-The radius of the ball defining the stroke is drawn from a uniform distribution $r \sim \mathcal{U}(r_{\rm min}, r_{\rm max})$, with $r_{\rm min} = 0.7$ cm and $r_{\rm max} = 2.3$ cm, which corresponds to volumes ranging from $1.5$ ml to $50$ ml.
-The inclusion center $(x_c, y_c, z_c )$ is chosen randomly with the condition that the whole inclusion is contained in the brain tissue.
 A complete summary of the parameter values used in the random generation of the training data is reported in Table \ref{tab:values}.

-The training dataset contains approximately $40\,000$ samples, each of them potentially different from the other samples due to the random draws of the conductivity values, the contact impedances, the electrode locations, the head shape parameters and the noise distribution.
-For each dataset we approximately have 50\% conductive inclusions (hemorrhage), 25\% resistive inclusions (ischemia), 25\% no inclusions (healthy).
+The training dataset contains around $40\,000$ samples, approximately split into 50\% conductive inclusions (hemorrhage), 25\% resistive inclusions (ischemia), 25\% no inclusions (healthy).
 Let us emphasize that all samples, including those associated with no inclusions (strokes) correspond to different head and inner layer shapes, electrode positions and measurement noise realizations.
 This same statement applies also to all test datasets employed in assessing the performance of the neural networks.

-Electrode potentials are approximated by FEM with piecewise linear basis functions on meshes with about $20\,000$ nodes and $85\,000$ tetrahedra.
-The computations presented were performed with a MATLAB implementation using computer resources within the Aalto University School of Science ``Science-IT" project to allow parallelization.
-Every forward computation required about $30$ seconds and $3$MB of memory.
-Measurements were computed in parallel on Triton \cite{Triton}, the Aalto University high-performance computing cluster, on $200$ different nodes, each of them with $200$ forward computations.
-The overall computation time for generating the training data did not exceed two hours.
+The computations presented were performed with a MATLAB implementation using computer resources within the Aalto University School of Science ``Science-IT" project.
+Measurements were computed in parallel over $200$ different nodes on Triton \cite{Triton}, the Aalto University high-performance computing cluster, and the overall computation time for generating the training data did not exceed two hours.